isomerpages/moe-mi/_cce/Sexuality Education.md

 <p><strong><em><u>eTeens Programme:</u></em></strong></p>
-<p style="text-align:justify;">6. <em>eTeens</em>&nbsp;is a programme developed by Health Promotion Board, in collaboration with the Ministry of Education, to provide JC/CI Year 1 students with accurate information on STI/HIV and protection from a health perspective so as to enable them to make wise, informed, and sensible decisions.</p>
+<p style="text-align:justify;">6. &nbsp;<em>eTeens</em>&nbsp;is a programme developed by Health Promotion Board, in collaboration with the Ministry of Education, to provide JC/MI Year 1 students with accurate information on STIs/HIV and protection from a health perspective.
+The desired outcome of the eTeens programme is that students are empowered to make wise, informed and sensible decisions. </p>
-<p style="text-align:justify;">7. &nbsp;Students learn&nbsp;the health, social and financial implications of STIs/HIV on an individual and the family if he/she gets infected with STIs/HIV and the importance of responsible decision-making and knowing where to seek help.&nbsp;Abstinence and upholding family values are the key messages.&nbsp;The desired outcome of the&nbsp;<em>eTeens</em>&nbsp;programme is that students are empowered to make wise, informed and sensible decisions.</p>
+<p style="text-align:justify;">7. &nbsp;Students learn the health, social and financial implications of STIs/HIV on an individual and the family, and the importance of responsible decision-making and seeking help.
+Abstinence and upholding family values are the key messages.</p>
-<p><strong>At Millennia Institute, the&nbsp;<em>eTeens&nbsp;</em>programme will be implemented as follows in 2023:</strong></p>
+<p><strong>At Millennia Institute, the&nbsp;<em>eTeens&nbsp;</em>programme will be implemented as follows in 2024:</strong></p>
 <table border="0" width="943" cellspacing="0" cellpadding="0">
 <thead>

 </thead></table><table class="MsoTableGrid" border="1" cellspacing="0" cellpadding="0" width="623" style="width:467.4pt;border-collapse:collapse;border:none;mso-border-alt:solid windowtext .5pt;